moabzomg/Azul/README.md

 # How to Play

 Install `gcc` if you don't have one, e.g.
-`brew install gcc` in your terminal
+`npm install gcc` in your terminal

 Download the azul.c and run
 ```